Guidance for staff servicing formal committees.

 - central committees

-- committee structre
+- committee structure

-- faculty structure chart -templates for agenda, reports, and minutes for senate and its committees.
+- faculty structure chart -templates for agenda, reports, and minutes for Senate and its committees.

 'Just a Minute?
 A guide to Committee Servicing' by Jean Grear, AUA Good Practice Series